jeving/Property-Management-Website/README.md

 # Property-Management-Website
 Property Management Website using django

-Move assets which is in btre to file in btre/static.
+Move assets file which is in btre to file in btre/static.

 then,